-In accordance with the Companies law and Parent Companies' by-laws, the Group must set aside 10% of its annual net income as the statutory reserve until it reaches 30% of the capital.
+In accordance with the Companies law and Parent Companies' By-laws, the Parent Company must set aside 10% of its annual net income as the statutory reserve until it reaches 30% of the share capital.
 The reserve is not available for distribution.